-- You’re Never Too Busy
+- You’re Never Too Busy For Documentation

-- Reporting Critical Values
+- Reporting Critical Lab Values

 - Be Specific

-- Know the Logistics
+- Know the Guidelines

 - Indicate Allergies

-One thing that is often overlooked by nurses when filling out patient charts is the presence of any allergies.
+One thing that is easily overlooked by nurses when filling out patient charts is the presence of any allergies.
 Indicating this on the chart is vital for ensuring patient safety and preventing undue damage to the patient.

 - Follow the Timeline